NgHanWei/DCVAE/README.md

 python vae_torch.py -subj 1 -datapath $target
 ```

-Final results may be found in the following files:
+Evaluation is done automatically and final results may be found in the following files:
 ```
 vae_output_LDA_train.txt    Reports the Linear Discriminant Analysis Score for all extracted features according to the true class vae_output_LDA_test.txt     Reports the Linear Discriminant Analysis Score for the test extracted features on a trained LDA model